henrydaum/poker-monster/README.md

 The game engine uses mostly classical Python with no imported libraries to speak of, done mostly with four nested Classes.
 Each card and action was given a specific subclass.

-The game theory behind the game carefully balances attrition and tempo strategies, and has a nearly 50% winrate for each deck despite the two using vastly different strategies.
+The game theory behind the game carefully balances attrition and tempo strategies, with the two decks using vastly different strategies.

 Lastly, the game includes a full set of art by my sister, Charlotte Daum.

-I'm not one for platitudes, but this thing really is a Monster.

 ---